 As a community, we seek to provide a supportive and safe environment where people of all backgrounds and perspectives are welcomed and valued.
 We may differ on many matters in the public sphere, but we recognize our common humanity.

 All of us at the University of Utah have the opportunity to come together in a spirit of respect that advances our core values as an institution of higher learning and helps foster a model campus.

-The SafeU website is one part of a broader institutional effort to reach that goal.
+The SafeU website, launched in September 2017, is part of a broader institutional effort to reach that goal.
 It provides easily accessible and comprehensive information on a range of topics, from how to report a sexual assault to where to learn about bystander intervention training.

 We welcome your comments and suggestions for what we can do in our ongoing efforts to improve campus safety.
 We also welcome suggestions for additions and improvements to this website.